bitovi/academy/src/docker/7-docker-compose/docker-compose.md

 ## Docker Compose
 Docker Compose is a cli included with Docker that provides a declarative way to building and running multiple Docker images.
 With Docker Compose, the nomenclature for one of these containers is called a "service".

-Docker Compse reads a special file called `docker-compose.yml` that defines .
+Docker Compose reads a special file called `docker-compose.yml` that defines .
 Docker Compose ensures containers are run in consistent way without needing to type docker build and run flags into the console.

 ## Replacing docker run
 Instead of running